-Select and activate an item: Split-tap—touch and hold the item with one finger, then tap anywhere on the Touch Bar with another finger to activate the item.
+Select and activate an item: Split-tap — touch and hold the item with one finger, then tap anywhere on the Touch Bar with another finger to activate the item.

-For some actions, such as dragging sliders to adjust brightness, volume, or date and time ranges, the double-tap and hold gesture is especially useful.
+For some actions, such as dragging sliders to adjust brightness, volume or date and time ranges, the double-tap and hold gesture is especially useful.
 For example, double-tap and hold your finger on an item in the Touch Bar until you hear three rising tones; then without lifting your finger, drag to move the slider.

-Tip: When VoiceOver is on, you can enter VoiceOver commands by using the Fn and number keys with the VoiceOver modifier, as an alternative to using the function keys (F1 through F12).
+Tip: When VoiceOver is on, you can enter VoiceOver commands by using the Fn and number keys with the VoiceOver modifier, as an alternative to using the function keys (F1 to F12).
 For example, to open VoiceOver Utility you can press Control-Option-Fn-8 (instead of Control-Option-F8).